 BRT buses in Tehran are express buses with their own special route.
 They are red, don’t get stuck in traffic and go through the main avenues of the city.
 The most practical route is the one connecting the railway station to Tajrish square.
 It goes through Tehran’s longest street aka Valiasr and makes stops in some of the city’s main squares.
 Payment is normally done at the entrance of the station.
 If not, you’re required to pay the driver in person.
 Having a metro card would really make your life easier.

-In these buses women are seated in the front and men in the back.
-English information is available and everything is pretty straight forward.
+In these buses, women are seated in the front and men in the back.
+English information is available and everything is pretty straightforward.
 The great thing about public transportation in Iran is that people are extremely willing to help out tourists.
 You don’t even have to ask.
-You’re muddled gesture will already have Iranians asking you whether you’re in need of help or not!
+Your muddled gesture will already have Iranians asking you whether you’re in need of help or not!

 Getting a Taxi!